Sai-Moen/TMInterface-AS-SaiMoen/site/blog/bf_intuition/bf_intuition.md

 It's also mostly theoretical, as the practical part can only truly be learned by doing it yourself, or learning from how others use bruteforce in practice.

-This blog is aimed more at understanding how to actually reason about what it's doing, and why, from first principles.

 I will also be adding some wikipedia links for further reading, feel free to ignore these.

 ## Intro